Excessive Barking in Dogs: Understanding the Reasons and How to Treat It

 Reducing Your Dog's Vocal Outbursts

 Sometimes, dog’s park excessively because of attention.
-A natural way of reducing these outburst can be physical stimulation by taking them outdtoors to exercise or using indoor toys to keep them busy.
+A natural way of reducing these outburst can be physical stimulation by taking them outdoors to exercise or using indoor toys to keep them busy.
 Mental stimulation is also important.
 Try talking to your dogs more and providing them with interactive toys that nurtures them.
 Instead of loud squeaky toys, a chew toy or puzzle can help with stress and anxiety.

 Training Your Dog to Communicate